gufett0/ZK-KYC-DSIG/README.md

 - **Operating System**: Windows 10 or later (this project uses Powershell scripts .ps1)
 - **Node.js and npm**: LTS version
 - **OpenSSL**: You need to have OpenSSL version 3 or higher installed
+- **Other**: Set the Execution Policy of the OS in order to allow the usage of the Powershell scripts (.ps1)

 ## Getting Started